-Captain Sean Case has been involved in law enforcement since 1998, beginning his career with the Los Angeles Police Department and currently working for Anchorage Police Department.
-In his seventeen years with the Anchorage Police Department, Captain Case has served in various roles including SWAT operator, K9 handler, School Resource Officer, Patrol Sergeant, Internal Affairs Investigator, Patrol Shift Commander and the Captain of the Crime Suppression Division.
-Currently he is Acting Deputy Chief of Administration, overseeing Internal Affairs, the Training Academy, Dispatch, Records, IT, Property and Evidence, Recruiting and Hiring.
-He also served as a firearms and Use of Force Instructor for academy and in-services training.
+Captain Case has been involved in law enforcement since 1998, beginning his career with the Los Angeles Police Department and currently working for the Anchorage Police Department in Alaska.
+In his eighteen-year career with the Anchorage Police Department, Captain Case has served in various roles including SWAT Officer, K9 handler, School Resource Officer, Patrol Sergeant, Internal Affairs Investigator, Patrol Shift Commander, and Patrol Division Captain.
+Captain Case is a use of force instructor that includes developing, training, and implementing use of force standards, documentation, investigations, and department policies.

 Ms. Hill is an attorney and national criminal justice consultant.
-She has dedicated her twenty-nine year career to providing professional development seminars in correctional law, along with criminal justice consulting, in order to educate and empower those working in the correctional industry.
-Attorney Hill’s contributions go beyond professional development to consulting for and defense of correctional facilities, management and staff; she is also the former General Counsel to the Utah Department of Corrections, Editor of Corrections Managers’ Report and most recently, the Senior Administrative Manager to Sheriff Richard Stanek in Hennepin County, MN.
+She has dedicated her 30-year career to providing professional development seminars in correctional law, along with criminal justice consulting, to educate and empower those working in the correctional industry.
+Attorney Hill’s contributions go beyond professional development to consulting for and defense of correctional facilities, management and staff.
+She is also the former General Counsel to the Utah Department of Corrections, Editor of Corrections Managers’ Report and most recently, the Senior Administrative Manager to Sheriff Richard Stanek in Hennepin, Count, MN.
 Attorney Hill has recently accepted a new role with the NSA as the Director of the National Center for Jail Operations (NCJO).

-Mr. Leach was the Administrative Officer, Senior (Deputy Director) for the Lexington-Fayette Urban County Division of Community Corrections, Lexington, Kentucky since 1996.
-After serving in the Marine Corps, Don graduated from the University of Kentucky in 1978 with a degree in Social and Political Theory, graduate work in Theory of Geography and holds a doctorate degree in Public Administration (Unaccredited).
-He began his employment with the Division of Community Corrections as a Deputy Jailer in 1984.
-Don has designed, developed and supervised the Division’s pre-service and in-service training programs, management information systems and offender classification systems.
-He has developed contracts for a range of privatized jail services.
-Since 1993 he has served as a jail management consultant for agencies such as the National Institute of Corrections, the American Jail Association, Voorhis-Robertson Justice Services, the U.S. Department of Justice and the Ministry of Justice, Netherlands.
-Don also provides specialized consulting and expert witness services to individual jurisdictions across the United States.
-He has been active in implementing statewide jail risk management initiatives in South Carolina, Virginia, and Wisconsin.
-He has served as the first Vice President on the American Jail Association’s Board of Directors.
+Administrative Officer, Senior (Deputy Director) for Division of Community Corrections, Lexington, Kentucky.
+Served in the Marine Corps.
+Graduated University of Kentucky (Social and Political Theory) graduate work (Theory of Geography), doctorate degree (Public Administration.)
+Began as a Deputy Jailer in 1984.
+Has designed, developed and supervised the pre-service and in-service training programs, management information systems and offender classification systems.
+Has developed contracts for a variety of privatized jail services.
+Has served as a jail management consultant for agencies such as the National Institute of Corrections, the AJA, Voorhis-Robertson Justice Services, U.S. DOJ and the Ministry of Justice, Netherlands.
+Provides consulting and expert services to jurisdictions across the United States.
+Has implemented statewide jail risk management.
+Has served on the AJA Board.

 Attorney Terra has served as a command level CT state trooper, a federal law enforcement officer and now as a municipal police department administrator.
 He serves as a Certified Police Officer Standards and Training Council legal trainer and as an associate college professor.
 With thirty years of law enforcement experience, Attorney Terra has investigated or supervised police use of force investigations, police misconduct, criminal police violations and corruption.
 He has worked closely with municipal governments in the analysis and resolution of internal issues relating to violations of policy, hiring processes, termination procedures and established employment standards.
 Attorney Terra is certified to provide instruction in all police related legal training areas identified by the Police Academy.